 Figure 2.1: Link Layer packet format

-The preamble is 1 octet and the Access Address is 4 octets.
+The preamble is 1 octet when transmitting or receiving on the LE 1M PHY and 2 octets when transmitting or receiving on the LE 2M PHY.
+The Access Address is 4 octets.
 The PDU range is from 2 to 257258 octets.
 The CRC is 3 octets.

 The Preamble is transmitted first, followed by the Access Address, followed by the PDU, followed by the CRC, and Supplemental (if present) in that order.

-The Supplemental length is between 16 and 160 microseconds.
+The entire packet is transmitted at the same symbol rate (either 1Ms/s or 2Ms/s modulation).

 Packets (not including the Supplemental) take between 44 and 2120 µs to transmit.

+When the Supplemental is present, the Supplemental duration is between 16 and 160 microseconds, as shown in Figure 2.1.

 [UPDATED SECTION] 2.1.4 CRC